The plumbing system inside your home is probably something you don't think about until a drain clogs or needs repair.

 Husky 1/2 Inch x 50 Foot Drain Auger

 The best snake for clogs deep inside a drain is the Husky Drain Auger.
 With 50 feet of rust-resistant cable and spring steel wire, you can get to clogs a standard drain snake can't reach.

 It's best to use this long snake for the main sewer, laundry, or driveway drain.
-Its design allows for maximum thrusting action to clean a two- or four-inch drain and remove buildup.
+Its design allows for maximum thrusting action to clean a 2- or 4-inch drain and remove buildup.